-Time since fire was positively correlated with AGB in all communities, although this effect was strongest in the grass/sedge community (Table 4).
-The apparent influence of fire on shrub biomass was weak (standardized path coefficient=0.07; Table 4).
+Time since fire was positively correlated with AGB in all communities, although this effect was strongest in the grass/sedge community (Table 3).
+The apparent influence of fire on shrub biomass was weak (standardized path coefficient=0.07; Table 3).
 However, SEM results did not capture a clear unimodal relationship between shrub biomass and fire return interval (need figure for this).
 Fire history had a direct influence on biomass in the grass/sedge community, while its influence was at least partially mediated by changes in functional diversity in both the shrub and forest communities.

 Lake drying was significantly associated with reduced biomass per unit area in both the grass/sedge and shrub communities.
-In both cases, the effects of lake drying on biomass did not appear to be mediated by functional diversity.
+In both cases, effects of lake drying on biomass did not appear to be mediated by functional diversity.
 Lake drying status was not significantly predicted by time since fire (Figure 3).

 Community size (area) was the strongest direct influence on AGB per unit area in all communities (Figure 3).
-Small grass/sedge and shrub communities had relatively high biomass density, whereas community size and biomass were positively correlated in the upland forest.
-Strong positive relationships between area and idiosyncratic species effects in the shrub and forest communities also indicated that larger communities were more likely to include idiosyncratic species with strong influence on biomass.
+Small grass/sedge and shrub communities had relatively high biomass density, whereas community size and AGB were positively correlated in the upland forest.
+Strong positive relationships between area and idiosyncratic species effects in the shrub and forest communities also indicated that larger communities were more likely to include idiosyncratic species with strong influences on biomass.
 These indirect, idiosyncratic species effects were opposite in sign but weaker than the direct effects of change in area.

 Idiosyncratic species effects were the only components of functional diversity with direct influence on aboveground biomass, and were only apparent in the shrub and forest plant communities.
 Idiosyncratic species scores were significantly correlated with Rao's quadratic entropy scores, which represent functional divergence in all plant communities.
 In the grass/sedge and shrub community, idiosyncratic species were more likely to occur in communities with high functional divergence, but forest plant communities showed the opposite relationship.
 Rao's quadratic entropy was not consistently predicted by any other variable, but increased with increasing time since fire in the shrub community.
 Functional trait composition, as measured by CWM scores, was not strongly associated with biomass in any community.